 The yield for the period ended December 31, 2003 was 7.68% on average assets of \$255 million.
 This yield is computed by dividing the interest income earned for the period ended December 31, 2003 by the average assets during the period ended December 31, 2003 and annualizing the result.
 Our cost of funds for the period ended December 31, 2003 was 3.53% on average borrowings of \$93 million.
-This cost of funds is computed by dividing the interest expense incurred during the period ended December 31, 2003 by the average borrowing during the period ended December 31, 2003 and annualizing the results.
-Our average equity (average assets less average borrowings) invested for the period ended December 31, 2003 was \$162 million, resulting in average leverage for the period ended December 31, 2003 of 36%.
+This cost of funds is computed by dividing the interest expense incurred during the period ended December 31, 2003 by the average borrowings) invested for the period ended December 31, 2003 was \$162 million, resulting in average leverage for the period ended December 31, 2003 of 36%.
 The net interest income earned for the period ended December 31, 2003 yielded a 10.27% annualized return on the average equity invested during the period ended December 31, 2003.
-This yield is computed by dividing the net interest (interest income less interest expense) earned during the period ended December 31, 2003 by the average equity (computed as average assets minus average borrowings) invested during the period ended December 31, 2003 and annualizing the results.
+This yield is computed by dividing the net interest (interest income less interest expense) earned during the period ended December 31, 2003.
+This yield is computed by dividing the net interest (interest income less interest expense) earned during the period ended December 31, 2003 and annualizing the results.
 As we add more loans and investments to our portfolio, we anticipate our leverage ratio, levered return and level of earnings will increase over time.
 Our business plan contemplates an increase of our leverage ratio to 65% to 70% over time.
 However, our leverage will not exceed 80% of the value of our assets in the aggregate unless approval to exceed the 80% limit is obtained from our board of directors.